 The corporal exhaled in an attempt to calm his nerves, clenching and then slowly loosening his fists as he moved to the shutter.
 He glanced over his shoulder at the lumps of explosive, their detonators blinking slowly in the low light, each a winking reminder of how deathly serious this all was.
 He had a job to do -- he had lives to save and he had a life to leave behind.

 Will nodded firmly to himself and then slammed the button for the shutter.
-He ducked beneath it before it could even fully open, immediately jabbing a finger at the soldier with his other hand gripping his rifle tightly.
+He ducked beneath it before it could even fully open, immediately jabbing a finger at the soldier while his other hand gripped his rifle tightly.
 "Private!
 I've just learned the orders for the emergency ammunition drop were falsified by Holmes!
-I believe he is an impostor -- has the vehicle left yet?"
+I believe he's an impostor -- has the vehicle left yet?"

 The soldier's eyes bulged as he gasped in shock.
 "Sir!
 Yessir, just a moment ago!
 Are you sure, though?
 They said he killed a--"